ARaveala/ft_transendence_dev/HOWTOSTART.md

 Please fork or branch code and play with it, break it , do what you want with it.

 The Dockerfile has not yet been tested .

+---
+To access images shell run command: docker exec -it <images_name> sh

+To access database run command in images shell: sqlite3 data/app.sqlite

+If you want to see what tables we have run command in sqlite:
+.tables

+If you want to see what's inside users table run command in sqlite:
+SELECT * FROM users;